aws-samples/aws-serverless-workshops/MachineLearning/0_Setup/README.md

 We are going to use [AWS Cloud9](https://aws.amazon.com/cloud9/) as our cloud-based integrated development environment.
 It will get you bootstrapped with the right tools and access on Day 1.

+_If you already have a Cloud9 environment, feel free to use that._

 ### Step 1: Create a Cloud9 environment

 <details>